TaylorJadin/kerkoapp/README.md

 cd /root/kerkoapp
 ```

 This repository uses a makefile to make certain commands shorter to type and easier to remember.
-If you get an error that the make command is note found you may need to install it.:
+If you get an error that the make command is not found you may need to install it:
 ```
 yum install make -y
 ```